mainmatter/mainmatter.com/blog/_posts/2018-07-03-building-a-pwa-with-glimmer-js.md

 #### From Glimmer.js to Ember.js

 Besides making the Glimmer VM available to be used outside of Ember.js and offering a solution for situations where bundle size and load time performance is of crucial importance, Glimmer.js also serves as a testbed for new features and changes that will later make their way into the Ember.js framework.
-It is not bound to the strong stability guarantees that Ember.js makes and thus a great environment for experimenting with new approaches to existing problems that will usually require a few iterations until the API is stable.
+It is not bound to the strong stability guarantees that Ember.js offers and thus a great environment for experimenting with new approaches to existing problems that will usually require a few iterations until the API becomes stable.

-Some of these new things have already found their way back into Ember.js (at least in some form):
+Some new things that originate in experiments done in Glimmer.js have already found their way back into Ember.js (at least in some form):

 * The `@` syntax as shown above that clearly distinguishes properties that are set on a component instance vs. attributes that are set on a component's root DOM element - [this PR](https://github.com/emberjs/ember.js/commit/4bd3d7b882484919682ab0cdb57f81584abc503a) enables the feature flag by default.
 * The possibility to use ES2015 classes instead of Ember.js' own object model - see [this blog post](https://medium.com/build-addepar/es-classes-in-ember-js-63e948e9d78e) for more information.
 * Template-only components that do not have a wrapping `<div>` - can be enabled as an [optional feature](https://github.com/emberjs/ember-optional-features).

 Eventually it will be possible to seamlessly use Glimmer.js components in Ember.js applications (see the [quest issue](https://github.com/emberjs/ember.js/issues/16301) for more information).
-That will also enable "upgrading" Glimmer.js applications to Ember.js once they reach a certain size and complexity and the additional features and concepts that Ember.js provides over Glimmer.js justify a more heavyweight framework.
+That will also enable _"upgrading"_ Glimmer.js applications to Ember.js once they reach a certain size and complexity and the additional features and concepts that Ember.js provides over Glimmer.js justify a more heavyweight framework.

 #### Testing